wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload-bg`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.0.3.1 =
+* Bugfix: Correct an issue preventing lazyload from working

 = 2.0.3 =
 * Bugfix: Prevent incorrect display if JavaScript is disabled
 * Bugfix: Don't apply lazyload on Divi/Extra/Beaver Builder Editor pages